codess-aus/AI-100/design.md

 ## 4. Design the compute infrastructure to support a solution

+* N series: VMs in this series are GPU-enabled.
+They are ideal for graphics intensive workloads, simulation, and deep learning.
+* A series: This is an entry level VM for development and test servers, low-traffic web servers, and small-to-medium databases.
+It is not ideal for deep learning models.
+* D series: This is a general-purpose VM for enterprise applications and databases.
+It is not ideal for deep learning models.
+* F series: This is a compute-optimized VM with a higher compute- to-memory ratio.
+It is ideal for batch processing and gaming, but not for deep learning models.
+* FPGA: This VM provides fast performance, and it is flexible and configurable as your needs change over time.
+It is great for parallel machine learning training.
+* ASIC: This VM providers faster performance than FPGA, but it is not flexible and configurable.
+GPU: This VM provides slower performance than FPGA.
+It is intended for fast parallel image rendering.
+* CPU: This VM provides the slowest performance.
+It is intended for general purpose processing, not graphics processing.

 ## 5. Design for data governance, compliance, integrity, and security